Please ensure Javascript is enabled for purposes of website accessibility

 How can I address issues arising from Open Finance-related activities?

-To address issues encountered with Open Finance-related activities, you should first raise the concern with the relevant Licensed Financial Institution or Third-Party Provider involved.
-If the Licensed Financial Institution or Third-Party Provider have a resulting issue between each other, this will be reviewed and determined by Nebras and the Central Bank of the UAE (CBUAE).
-If your issue is not resolved by these processes, you can escalate the matter to Sanadak for further assistance.
+To address issues encountered with Open Finance-related activities, you should first raise the concern with the relevant LFI or TPP involved.
+If the LFI or TPP have a resulting issue between each other, this will be reviewed and determined by Nebras and the CBUAE.
+If your issue is still not resolved by these processes, you can escalate the matter to Sanadak for further assistance.

 What is Sanadak?

 Sanadak is an impartial entity dedicated to investigating and resolving complaints from users in the financial services sector, ensuring a fair and unbiased dispute resolution process.
-It will also be the first financial and insurance ombudsman unit in the Middle East and North Africa (MENA) region, setting a new standard for consumer protection in the region.
+It is the first financial and insurance ombudsman unit in the Middle East and North Africa (MENA) region, setting a new standard for consumer protection in the region.

 What type of complaints does Sanadak handle in respect to Open Finance?